Mean dimension explosion of induced homeomorphisms

-To prove the explosion phenomenon on the circle $S^1$ we will recur to the consequences of the rotation number theory of circle homeomorphisms.
-A great exposition of this subject is given at \cite{defaria_guarino_2022}.
-Recall that two dynamical systems $T: X \to X$ and $F: Y \to Y$ are \textit{topologically conjugated} or simply \textit{conjugated} if there is a homeomorphism $\psi: X \to Y$ such that $\psi\circ F = T\circ \psi$.
+To prove the explosion phenomenon on the circle $S^1$, we will refer to the consequences of the rotation number theory of circle homeomorphisms.
+A great exposition of this subject is given in \cite{defaria_guarino_2022}.
+Recall that two dynamical systems $T: X \to X$ and $F: Y \to Y$ are \textit{topologically conjugated} if there is a homeomorphism $\psi: X \to Y$ such that $\psi\circ F = T\circ \psi$.